 In addition to the life sentence, the Trial Chamber found that as a consequence of the crimes, the 3, 866 Civil Parties in the case suffered immeasurable harm, including physical suffering, economic loss, and psychological trauma.
 As a result, the Trial Chamber endorsed eleven reparations projects to benefit the victims.
 These include: the institution of a National Remembrance Day project; the construction of a memorial in Phnom Penh to honor victims of forced evacuations; a testimonial therapy project; self-help groups; a permanent exhibition; a mobile exhibition and education project; the inclusion of a chapter on forced population movement and executions at Tuol Po Chrey within the Cambodian school curriculum; the construction of a peace learning center; a booklet on adjudicated facts and civil party participation at the ECCC; two editions of the verdict in Case 002/01; and inclusion of Civil Party names on the ECCC website.

-The remaining charges against the two defendants will be heard in the next mini-trial, known as Case 002/2.
-The substantive trial is slated to begin in September or October 2014 and will cover genocide, forced marriages and rape, treatment of Buddhists, internal purges, targeting of former Khmer Republic officials, four security centers, three worksites and one cooperative.
-On June 30, 2014, the Court held an initial hearing for the next trial against Khieu Samphan and Nuon Chea, and heard arguments on reparations, witnesses and experts that will be presented at the upcoming trial.
-For the full list of crime cites that will be covered at the next trial, click here.
+The second trial against Nuon Chea and Khieu Samphan, Case 002/2, began on October 17, 2014 and covers a broader range of atrocities.
+The trial will cover genocide, forced marriage and rape, treatment of Buddhists, internal purges, targeting of former Khmer Republic officials, four security centers, three worksites and one cooperative.
+For the full list of crimes that will be covered at the next trial, click here.